hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/runs.html.md

 When you've finished reviewing the output of a plan, use one of these buttons to apply or discard it.
 Optionally, you can leave a comment for your colleagues if you think there's something unusual involved in the run.

-Note that until you apply or discard a plan, it will prevent TFE from starting another run in that workspace.
+Note that until you apply or discard a plan, TFE can't start another run in that workspace.

 ## Preventing Runs